 When you register an account or place an order, we will require your first and last name so that you can be identified.
 We gather this information to allow us to process your order.

 We store an email address against all orders placed online.
 This will be used for transactional and confirmation emails that relate to your order or account.

-If you provide us with your mobile number, we may text you to advise you that your item is ready for collection in store, or to update you on the progress of your delivery.
+If you provide us with your mobile number, we may text you to advise you that your item is ready for collection in branch, or to update you on the progress of your delivery.

 When providing your mobile number, you agree that we can provide delivery carriers with your number solely for the purpose of these updates.
 We will not charge you for these texts, although your network may charge you to receive these texts.

 This information is used to ensure goods and services are delivered to the address specified and is necessary to provide our service to you.

 Details of your interactions with us through Customer Services, in branch or online.
 For example, we may collect notes from our conversations with you, details of any feedback you give and details of purchases you made.